Vansh-Patel-66/Tourism-Management-System/README.md

 # Setup Instructions

-Install XAMPP or WAMP (with PHP and MySQL support).
+>Install XAMPP or WAMP (with PHP and MySQL support).<br>

-Start Apache and MySQL services.
+>Start Apache and MySQL services.

-Create Database:
+- Create Database:

-Open phpMyAdmin → Create a database tour.
+>Open phpMyAdmin → Create a database tour.<br>

-Import tour.sql file, or create tables manually using the SQL above.
+>Import tour.sql file, or create tables manually using the SQL above.

-Project Files:
+- Project Files:

-Copy all project files into the htdocs folder (for XAMPP) or the equivalent web root.
+>Copy all project files into the htdocs folder (for XAMPP) or the equivalent web root.

-Configure Database Connection:
+- Configure Database Connection:

-Open each PHP file using mysqli_connect() and ensure host, username, password, and database name are correct.
+>Open each PHP file using mysqli_connect() and ensure host, username, password, and database name are correct.

-Run the Project:
+- Run the Project:

 Open your browser → http://localhost/tourism-management/home.php.

-Admin Panel Access:
+- Admin Panel Access:

-username-admin     Password-12345
+>username-admin     Password-12345<br>

-(It is given in admin.php by default you can change if you need)
+>(It is given in admin.php by default you can change if you need)

-Optional:
+- Optional:

-Update images in the images folder.
+>Update images in the images folder.<br>

-Customize CSS in style.css.
+>Customize CSS in style.css.